RocketChat/docs-old/administrator-guides/white-labeling/basic-white-labeling/README.md

 ## Layout

-Here is where most of the changes to the ui will happen.
+Here is where most of the changes to the UI will happen.
 Found in the administration menu.

 ### Colors